 Learning need not take place solely within educational buildings.
 The outdoor environment has massive potential for learning.
 We are extremely fortunate to have such rich rural environments on our doorsteps and our children and young people's learning experiences can be enhanced by maximising the potential of the outdoors.
-This is done in a combination of ways with teachers delivering the curriculum outdoors where possible and regular Outdoor Learning sessions are led by staff throughout the school.
+This is done in a combination of ways with teachers delivering the curriculum outdoors where possible and regular Outdoor Learning sessions lead by Coigach and Assynt Living Landscapes Partnership (CALLP) and supported by the Head Teacher.

-Expressive Arts

-The Expressive Arts include experiences in art and design, drama, dance and music.
+Expressive Arts The Expressive Arts include experiences in art and design, drama, dance and music.